homerhanumat/zencenter/README.md

 ## Purpose

 Example of an app that connects to a database, permitting the user to modify some tables and to run a couple of pre-defined queries.
-It is deomonstration-only:  no SQL commit is ever run, so no permanent change is made to the databse.
+It is demonstration-only:  no SQL commit is ever run, so no permanent change is made to the databse.

+You may view a working instance at [https://homer.shinyapps.io/ict4405/](https://homer.shinyapps.io/ict4405/).

 ## Installation and Setup